acbull/HiCE/README.md

 The model will parse the training corpus in a way that some words (which frequency is not too high or too low) are selected as OOV words, with the sentences containing these words as features and ground-truth embedding as the label.
 For each batch, the model will randomly select some words with K context sentences to estimate the ground-truth embedding.
 The model will be evaluated on ['Chimera dataset' (Lazaridou et al, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28323353).

-After finish training, the model can further be adapted to the target corpus with 1-st order MAML.
+After finish training, the model can further be adapted to the target corpus with first order MAML.
 We also use the known words in the target corpus as OOV words and construct a target dataset.
 Then we use the better initialization get from source dataset to calculate the gradient on target dataset.
 Noted that this is not equivalent to the original definition of MAML (Model-Agnostic Meta-Learning), where there exist multiple tasks.
 If one can get access to multiple datasets in different domains, the model can also be trained in the original paper's style.

 The trained model will be saved in a given directory (default in '/save' directory), which can be adopted to handle OOV in other downstream tasks.